Firmsconsulting

 Entrepreneurs need to have a mix of skills at hand: knowledge of marketing, leadership, basic finance, operations, talent management, business management, technology and other skills.
 They need to have these skills since initially their companies usually consist of 1 or 2 employees and they do not have the luxury of having specialists.

 Learning enough of these skills will give you an advantage.
 You do not need to be an expert in all of these areas.
 You just need to have a basic knowledge and be able to see an opportunity from all angles so you can have an overall picture.
-That is why entrepreneurship and development go together.
 An entrepreneur’s mindset is a great advantage in business.
+Thinking like an entrepreneur forces you to look for opportunities which otherwise can be overlooked.

-Your employer also benefits from having an employee who is fully invested in the business.
 If you surveyed employers today, the vast majority would say they wish their employees were more entrepreneurial.
 This has been something employers have sought for the last 20 years and it will continue to be highly sought after.

 Reasons to act like an entrepreneur